yashm012/nfl-data-summary-analysis/README.md

 note: the first dataset says '2023-season', but this is mislabaled, as these are the games/scores from the 2022 season, which ended in early 2023

+*merged-2022.csv* was used for most, if not all, visualizations in folder *viz*